 Bake A Cakey Brownie

-There are plenty of reasons why brownies are either cakey or fudgy and you can learn all about the differences by following that link.
-Need the Cliff Notes version?
-The Kitchn had this to say about cakey brownies, they “…have a lighter, airier texture due to a lower amount of fat, more flour, and the addition of baking powder for leavening.”
+There are plenty of reasons why brownies are cakey or fudgy and you can learn all about the differences by following that link.

 Bottom-line: A fudgy brownie has less flour and more fat.
 A cakey brownie has more flour and baking powder.
-Makes sense.
-Baking powder is a leavener and will help the brownies rise.
+It makes sense.
+Baking powder is a leavener and help the brownies rise.

 My Favorite Cakey Brownies Ever, Ever, Ever